pateketrueke/prototipo/README.md

 =========

-The objective of this project is show how the prototypal concept of object oriented programation can work almost in the way Javascript does, but isn't perfect basically by the natural limitations of the PHP language.
+The objective of this project is show how the prototypal concept of object oriented programming can work almost in the way Javascript does, but isn't perfect basically by the natural limitations of the PHP language.